Country Brief: Bangladesh

 TankerBrief Coverage Angle

 South Asia energy desks, LNG spot market traders, garment industry supply chain analysts, shipping companies on Bay of Bengal routes, and development finance institutions (World Bank, ADB) tracking Bangladesh’s macro stability.
-They need: LNG cargo arrival tracking (Moheshkhali FSRU throughput), power plant operational status (how many of 143 plants running), fertilizer factory shutdown impact on agriculture, BPC refined product reserve drawdowns, garment factory production disruption data (order cancellations, shipment delays), India cross-border diesel pipeline volumes, and forex reserve erosion from emergency spot LNG procurement at crisis prices.
+They need: LNG cargo arrival tracking (Moheshkhali FSRU throughput), power plant operational status (how many of 143 plants running), fertilizer factory shutdown impact on agriculture, BPC refined product reserve drawdowns, garment factory production disruption data (order cancellations, shipment delays), India cross-border diesel pipeline volumes, forex reserve erosion from emergency spot LNG procurement, Hormuz whitelist transit status, and ceasefire durability assessment.
 The critical metric is days until gas-fired power generation drops below minimum grid stability.
-At current depletion rates, Bangladesh faces cascading industrial shutdown within weeks if Hormuz remains closed and spot LNG remains scarce.
+At current depletion rates, Bangladesh faces cascading industrial shutdown within weeks if the ceasefire collapses and LNG remains scarce.